serdimoa/charting/Widget-Methods.md

 * `text`: text of menu item
 * `click`: callback which will be called when user select your menu item

+To add a separator use minus sign.
+Example: `{ text: "-", position: "top" }`.

+To remove an existing item from a menu use minus sign in front of the item text.
+Example: `{ text: "-Objects Tree..." }`

 Example:
 ```javascript
 widget.onChartReady(function() {